Cover photo by flowcomm / (CC BY 2.0)

 Many sharks are ovoviviparous, meaning they produce eggs that hatch within the mother's body.
 Life can be pretty brutal for a shark pup from the get-go – in some species, the strongest pup will eat its siblings before they are born, leaving just one other.

-How deep do sharks swim?
+How deep can sharks go?

 The deepest that sharks have been found is around 3 000m.
 But a more impressive feat is how far they swim.

-Okay then, how far do sharks swim?
+How far do sharks swim?